farleykr/my-homepage/resume.md

 * Fundamental knowledge of networking concepts and protocols
 * Able to implement web APIs or build apps to consume them
 * Git version control system
-* Web programming with HTML, CSS
+* Web programming with HTML, CSS, and JavaScript
-* JavaScript and React
 * Python programming for a variety of use cases, primarily web app development